max-mapper/art-of-node/readme.md

 ### Learn You The Node.js

-[Learn You The Node.js](https://github.com/rvagg/learnyounode#learn-you-the-nodejs-for-much-win) is a set of programming problems that introduce you to common node.js patterns.
+[Learn You The Node.js](https://github.com/rvagg/learnyounode#learn-you-the-nodejs-for-much-win) is a set of programming problems that introduce you to common node patterns.
 It comes as a set of interactive command line tutorials.

 [![learnyounode](https://github.com/rvagg/learnyounode/raw/master/learnyounode.png)](https://github.com/rvagg/learnyounode#learn-you-the-nodejs-for-much-win)